 My grandparent’s house on Lewis Road has many fond memories for me.
 Gathering raspberries from the bushes in her back yard into an empty margarine container was just one of them.
 I remember there wasn’t much of a flat back yard to play in so I played in the front yard instead.
 I also played in the house a lot.
 It was a very cozy Cape Cod house, but had a very scary (to me), dark and musty basement.
 When I was very little I remember my grandmother had an old fashioned circle drum washing machine in the basement.
 The basement was partially finished with a paneled sitting room and older furniture from the 1920’s or 30’s.
 That was the room where the oversized ancestor photos were hung on the wall.
 As a little girl those photos scared me to death.
 They were serious and scary looking to me.

 My grandmother writes about her neighbor, Lil Coe, moving in to the neighborhood.
 I remember Lil.
 She was a very loving and affectionate woman who lived across the street.
 My aunt says Lil is the one who began calling my grandmother Jenny.
-Others began to call her that as well from that time forward.
+But there is some evidence my grandfather called her that earlier, so who knows.

 This is also where we hear about my aunt meeting her future husband, Burleigh Wellington.
 Uncle Burleigh was a wonderful man with a great sense of humor.
 In my eyes he was so much more relaxed and warm than my Aunt Jean.
 My Aunt Jean was very prim and proper and always seemed to be disapproving of one thing or another.
 She was a nice person, but I didn’t find her enjoyable to be around while I was a little girl.
 I got to appreciate and understand her manner much more as I became an adult.
 She was thoughtful and very family oriented.
 But my Uncle Burleigh was just easier to be around.
 He and my mother got on famously.
 They shared a somewhat raunchy sense of humor that bonded them.
 But Uncle Burleigh and Aunt Jean were devoted to each other and loved learning and traveling and later in life, antiquing.